-No, ‘The People We Hate at the Wedding’ is not based on a true story.
+‘The People We Hate at the Wedding’ is a work of fiction.
 The film is a cinematic adaptation of the 2016 namesake novel by Grant Ginder.
 Lizzie Molyneux-Logelin and Wendy Molyneux transformed Ginder’s novel into a screenplay.
 In an interview with EW, director Claire Scanlon praised Ginder’s book, reflecting on how much the narrative felt relatable to her.

 “Grant Ginder created such a fun and relatable family — with very unique, comedic ways of avoiding adult responsibility,” Scanlon stated.
 “The vulnerability of his characters, so flawed yet desperately looking for human connection, very much spoke to me.”
 Before ‘The People We Hate at the Wedding,’ she worked extensively on the small screen and made one of the most memorable romantic comedies of recent years, ‘Set It Up.’
 The director has no problem admitting that she is pretty at ease directing comedies.